ethereum/EIPs/EIPS/eip-draft_universal_router.md

 ```

 ## Rationale

-The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
-It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.

 The `Permit` type signature is not supported since the purpose of Universal Router is to eliminate all `approve` signatures for new tokens, and *most* for old tokens.